cksystemsteaching/selfie/README.md

 This took a few hours to complete, as opposed to a few seconds for just the two mipster instances with `make emu`.
 In fact, this time, mipster instance *H* executed 339,454,590,487 RISC-U instructions to run both *S* and *U*.
 Looks like with each mipster instance the number of executed instructions increases by three orders of magnitude, here from thousands to millions to billions of instructions.
 This is a beautiful example of exponential growth, in this case in the number of mipster instances, and even if we optimized mipster such that executing a single instruction would take only two instructions there would be exponential growth.

 But how is this relevant in practice?
-Well, there is a reason why we called the mipster instances *H*, *S*, and *U*.
+Well, there is a reason why we called the three mipster instances *H*, *S*, and *U*.
 Suppose *H* represents *hardware*, an actual RISC-U processor, and *U* represents a *user* program.
-Yet we do not want *U* running directly on hardware but need an *operating system* *S* in between *H* and *U* so that we can eventually run more user programs than just *U* all sharing *H*.
+Yet we do not want *U* running directly on hardware but need an *operating system* *S* in between *H* and *U* so that we can eventually run more user programs than just *U*, all sharing *H*.
 However, we certainly do not want the execution of a user program to slow down by three orders of magnitude.
 Turns out it is possible to push the overhead even below a factor of two!
 Just try the following:

 ```
 ./selfie -l selfie.m -m 2 -l selfie.m -y 1 -l selfie.m -m 1